jackmiller1986/TurtlePulseCore/README.md

 # PTFE sizes/lengths

+**NOTE**: PTFE lengths between extruder to hub are suggested starting lengths - you may need to trim a little bit off in order for it to have a smooth bend.
+The filament path should be a smooth curve without tight corners.

 | Component | Outer Diameter | Inner Diameter | Length | Notes |
 |-----------|---------------|----------------|--------|--------|
 | Feeders to Trigger | 4mm | 3mm | 50mm | Quantity 4 ; use PTFE cutter jig |